Phlebotomy Certification City of Milford (balance), Connecticut

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has related materials based on their competency exams.
 Be sure to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your credentials is downloadable in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.